List of Major League Soccer stadiums

 Major League Soccer (MLS) is the premier professional soccer league in the United States and Canada.
 The league has 30 teams in 30 stadiums as of the 2025 season: 27 in the United States and 3 in Canada.
 At the time of the league's inauguration in 1996, MLS teams used multi-purpose stadiums, often shared with National Football League (NFL) or college football teams.
 Because of lower attendance, these stadiums had rows of seats covered in tarps to limit capacity.
-Starting in 1999 with the Columbus Crew's construction of Historic Crew Stadium, the league has constructed soccer-specific stadiums which are tailor-made for soccer and which have smaller capacity.
+Starting in 1999 with the Columbus Crew's construction of Historic Crew Stadium, the league has constructed soccer-specific stadiums, which are tailor-made for soccer and which tend to have smaller capacity.
 As of 2025, 22 of 30 MLS stadiums are soccer-specific stadiums, which generally have a capacity of 18,000 to 30,000 seats.
 While the league's early stadiums relied heavily on public financing, several modern soccer-specific stadiums have been majority-funded by clubs and their owners.

 The league's soccer-specific stadiums, with the exception of Providence Park in Portland, Oregon, have grass playing surfaces.
 The remaining stadiums with artificial turf surfaces are mostly used by teams sharing their venues with other sports, including American football.
-Pitch sizes range from a width of 70 yd used by New York City FC at Yankee Stadium and the Houston Dynamo at Shell Energy Stadium, to 80 yd used by the LA Galaxy at Dignity Health Sports Park.

 As with the other major North American sports leagues, the majority of MLS stadiums have sold their naming rights to corporations.
-BC Place, Soldier Field, and Yankee Stadium are the only current MLS stadiums without a corporate-sponsored name.
+BC Place, Soldier Field, Sporting Park, and Yankee Stadium are the only current MLS stadiums without a corporate-sponsored name.